Coleslaw3557/lohp-maze/README.md

 Access the API endpoints at `http://localhost:5000`

 Key functionalities:
-- Effects: Create and trigger lighting effects
+- Effects: Create and trigger lighting effects (both asynchronously and synchronously)
 - Themes: Set and control overarching lighting themes
 - Test Mode: Real-time testing of individual fixtures and effects
+- Synchronous Effect Execution: Run effects in a blocking manner for precise timing control

 ### API Examples